Compare the Candidates on Health Care Policy

 • Proposed to eliminate drug rebates in Medicare Part D, which was projected to increase Part D premiums and Medicare spending while lowering out-of-pocket costs (implementation subsequently delayed by legislation until 2032).

-• Proposed to establish a “Most Favored Nation” system of international reference prices for some Medicare-covered drugs (blocked by court action and later rescinded), and to require drug manufacturers to disclose drug prices in television ads (blocked by court ruling).
+• Proposed to establish a “Most Favored Nation” system of international reference prices for some Medicare-covered drugs, where U.S. prices would be based on prices in certain other countries (blocked by court action and later rescinded), and to require drug manufacturers to disclose drug prices in television ads (blocked by court ruling).
+According to the 2024 Trump campaign, “There is no push to renew the most favored nations drug pricing policy.”

 • Proposed several Medicare Part D benefit design changes, including an out-of-pocket cap and weaker formulary standards (proposals not implemented).

-• Signed the Inflation Reduction Act, which requires the government to negotiate prices for some Medicare-covered drugs (with the number growing over time), requires drug companies to pay rebates if prices rise faster than inflation, caps out-of-pocket drug spending, and limits monthly insulin costs to $35 for Medicare beneficiaries in Part B and all Part D plans, improves financial assistance for low-income beneficiaries, and other changes.
+• As vice president, cast the tiebreaking vote in the U.S. Senate for the Inflation Reduction Act, which requires the government to negotiate prices for some Medicare-covered drugs (with the number growing over time), requires drug companies to pay rebates if prices rise faster than inflation, caps out-of-pocket drug spending, limits monthly insulin costs to $35 for Medicare beneficiaries in Part B and all Part D plans, improves financial assistance for low-income beneficiaries, and other changes.

-• Approved Florida’s plan to import some prescription drugs from Canada; implementation contingent on further action by Florida.
+• The administration approved Florida’s plan to import some prescription drugs from Canada; implementation contingent on further action by Florida.

-• Delayed implementation of the Trump Administration’s drug rebate rule until 2032, which will delay projected increases in Medicare spending.
+• The administration delayed implementation of the Trump administration’s drug rebate rule until 2032, which will delay projected increases in Medicare spending.

-• Established a voluntary model to increase access to cell and gene therapies for people with Medicaid.
+• The administration established a voluntary model to increase access to cell and gene therapies for people with Medicaid.

 Medicare

-• Proposes to “protect Medicare for future generations” in part by extending solvency of the Medicare Part A Trust Fund by raising Medicare taxes on high earners and closing tax loopholes.
+• Biden-Harris administration proposes to “protect Medicare for future generations” in part by extending solvency of the Medicare Part A Trust Fund by raising Medicare taxes on high earners and closing tax loopholes, and proposes to expand Medicare and Social Security (details not specified).

-• Signed into law the Inflation Reduction Act, which included several provisions to lower Medicare prescription drug expenses, including negotiated drug prices and a $35 monthly insulin cap (see also Prescription Drug Prices).
+• As vice president, cast the tiebreaking vote in the U.S. Senate for the Inflation Reduction Act, which included several provisions to lower Medicare prescription drug expenses, including negotiated drug prices and a $35 monthly insulin cap (see also Prescription Drug Prices).

-• Expanded coverage of mental health services and access to additional mental health providers.
+• The administration expanded coverage of mental health services and access to additional mental health providers.

-• Extended broader coverage of telehealth through December 2024.
+• The administration extended broader coverage of telehealth through December 2024.

-• Established new rules for Medicare Advantage insurers, including restrictions on prior authorization and marketing practices.
+• The administration established new rules for Medicare Advantage insurers, including restrictions on prior authorization and marketing practices.

-• Established new staffing requirements for Medicare-certified nursing facilities (see also Long-Term Care).
+• The administration established new staffing requirements for Medicare-certified nursing facilities (see also Long-Term Care).

 Health Care Costs